winfrednyoroka/Data_driven_visualisation/README.md

-# Data_Driven_visualisation tool for failed randomisation
+# Data-driven visualisation tool to guide sensitivity analysis for RCT evidence synthesis

 ## Motivation
 Increasingly, randomisation to a treatment or placebo is being used for instrumental variable (IV) analysis in Randomized Controlled Trials (RCTs) for evidence triangulation.